niieani/condu/README.md

-# project codename: repo
+# project codename: condu

-NOTE: the codename "repo" is not final and is likely to change.
+NOTE: the codename "condu" is not final and is likely to change.

 The un-template / un-boilerplate / un-scaffold / un-generator.
 Keep ALL of your project configuration up to date, and easily override it, using a single language.